-MSK has a team of search coordinators who look for an unrelated adult volunteer donor or umbilical cord blood units.
-If you choose MSK as your transplant center, we will help look through the matches.
-For more information, please call 212-639-7431.
+MSK has a team of search coordinators who will help your doctor search for a donor.
+If you choose MSK as your transplant center, we will help look through all available options.

 Harvesting the Donor’s Stem Cells

 Bone marrow harvesting is a procedure that takes place before your transplant.
-Doctors will harvest (collect) the blood-forming stem cells from your donor’s bone marrow or blood.
+Doctors will harvest (collect) stem cells that form blood.
+They collect them from your donor’s bone marrow or blood.

 Bone marrow is collected from harvest sites that have a lot of marrow.
-These often are the front and back of the hips.
+The front and back of the hips are common harvest sites.
 The breastbone has a lot of marrow, but we very rarely collect from there.
 The most common harvest site is the back of the hips.

 Bone marrow is collected during an operation.
 During a bone marrow harvest, the donor has general anesthesia (medication to make you sleep).
 A doctor puts a hollow needle into the harvest site.
-There are no stitches, just some pain and tenderness at the harvest site for about a week.
+There are no stitches.
+There may be some pain and tenderness at the harvest site for about a week.

 We also collect stem cells from a donor’s circulating blood.
 These are called peripheral blood stem cells.
 They’re collected from the donor’s bloodstream using a procedure called apheresis (a-feh-REE-sis).

-The first step is to increase the amount of stem cells in the donor’s bloodstream.
-They will get injections (shots) of medication that causes their body to make more stem cells than usual.
-They can cause flu-like symptoms and bone pain for a few days.
+The first step is to raise the number of stem cells in the donor’s bloodstream.
+The donor will get injections (shots) of medication a few days before the procedure.
+This causes their body to make more stem cells than usual.
+The medication can cause flu-like symptoms and bone pain for a few days.

 Apheresis does not need to be done in an operating room.
 The stem cells are easily collected while the donor is awake.
 The donor does not need general anesthesia (medication to make you sleep).

-Apheresis takes place for several hours over 2 to 4 days.
+Apheresis takes place for several hours over 1 to 3 days.
 The donor’s blood comes out through a tube placed in their vein.
 It then goes through a machine that separates the stem cells from other blood cells.
 Those other blood cells are returned to the donor.
-The collected stem cells are either used right away, or they’re frozen and stored.
+The collected stem cells are either used right away or frozen and stored.